Naughten confirms poster free election campaign

 Former Minister for the Environment Denis Naughten TD has confirmed that he will contest the general election without the use of posters.

-“During my time as Minister for the Environment I led a number of initiatives to eliminate single use plastics, and I have decided that during the general election campaign of 2020 I will not use posters as a practical acknowledgement of the environmental situation we are in at present,” stated the Roscommon based TD.
+“During my time as Minister for the Environment I led a number of initiatives to eliminate single use plastics, and I have decided that during the general election campaign of 2020 I will not use posters as a practical acknowledgement of the environmental situation we are in at present,” stated Denis Naughten.

 “We are in situation where there is far too much plastic being generated, which is having both a climate and environmental impact in our country and in our marine environment.
 This was again brought home to me by young people at the young scientist exhibition in the RDS this week.